SalomePlatform/adao/doc/reference.rst

 In this case, the user can also provide a value for the differential increment, using through the GUI the keyword "*DifferentialIncrement*", which has a default value of 1%.
 This coefficient will be used in the finite difference approximation to build the tangent and adjoint operators.
+The finite difference approximation order can also be chosen through the GUI, using the keyword "*CenteredFiniteDifference*", with 0 for an uncentered schema of first order, and with 1 for a centered schema of second order (of twice the first order computational cost).
+The keyword has a default value of 0.

 This first operator definition allow easily to test the functional form before its use in an ADAO case, greatly reducing the complexity of implementation.